 Importance of Contemporary Art

-- One of the biggest benefits of Contemporary Art is its aesthetic value.
+- One of the biggest benefits of Contemporary Art is the aesthetic value.
 Art possesses some capacity to elicit a sense of pleasure in the viewer.
-Although what is considered pleasing may vary depending on the viewer, given the wide variety of Mediums and Methods for the style of art, there is likely to be some form that will appeal to each person.

 - Research shows that viewing art can be relaxing and inspiring.
-The use of mindfulness exercise that is currently so popular.
-Art can pull people out of their mind of racing and wandering thoughts into the present moment to experience what is in front of them.
+The use of mindful exercise is currently so popular.
+Art can pull people out of their mind and wandering thoughts into the present moment and experience what is in front of them.

 - Art allows the artist to make commentary on the culture around them.
-This can include depicting literally or figuratively their views on everything ranging from politics to pop culture.
-With imagery, shapes, and other varied media the artist can create a dialogue or narrative of their views.
-When the viewer engages with the piece, they engage with the artist’s dialogue.
+This can include depicting literally or figuratively their views on everything.
+Ranging from politics to pop culture.
+With imagery, shapes, and other varied media, the artist can create a dialogue or narrative of their views.
+When the viewer engages with the piece, they engage with the artist’s.

-- If Art is both personally expressive and commentary on culture, for most viewers, it will be Though Provoking.
+- Art is both personally expressive, commentary on culture, and Though Provoking.
 This is the reason why people enjoy going to museums and spending time with art.
-It allows people to be exposed to stimuli that can provoke thoughts and even emotions.
 For many, it can lead to education, information, and growth.

-- The first level of understanding: the criticism of otaku, extremist anime fans who inspire Takashi only superficiality and emptiness.
-This fanatic insanity is exaggerated and mocked through a pictorial work of caricature and distortion.
+- The criticism of Otaku.
+An extremist anime fans who inspire Takashi only superficiality and emptiness.

-- The second level of understanding: the influence of society’s consumerist culture and its products in our personality and behavior.
+- He influences of society’s consumerist culture and its products in our personality and behavior.

-- The third level of understanding: the artist achieves an interesting union between “high culture” and the so-called “popular” culture: a syncretism that raises the question of the legitimacy of this difference, a subject debated in the world of art today.
+- The artist achieves an interesting union between “high culture” and the so-called “popular” culture.
+A syncretism that raises the question of the legitimacy of this difference.
+A subject debated in the world of art today.

 So, Why is Takashi Murakami important in contemporary art?

-“You’ll have seen his work, even if you don’t know who he is.”
-That’s pretty much how people who do know the Japanese artist Takashi Murakami end up explaining to the unenlightened just who he is — especially in Japan, where he should be a household name, but isn’t.
+“You have seen his work, even if you don’t know who he is.”
+That’s pretty much how people who does know the Artist.
+Takashi Murakami ended up explaining to the innocent just who he is — especially in Japan, where he should be a household name, but isn’t.

-Elsewhere, his distinctive imagery adorns clothes, footwear, accessories and so on, in numerous tie-ups with brands such as Louis Vuitton, Adidas, Uniqlo, and even Frisk mints.
-In spite of his massive presence on the international art scene, however, once Murakami’s work is pointed out to people in Japan the reaction is often simply, “Oh, him!
-The one who does those “kawaii” (cute) flowers,” referring to a major motif in his work.
+Elsewhere, his distinctive imagery adorns clothes, footwear and accessories.
+He has numerous tie-ups with brands like Louis Vuitton, Adidas, Uniqlo, and Frisk mints.
+In spite of his massive presence in the international art scene, once his work is pointed out to people in Japan, the reaction is often simply, “Oh, him!
+The one who does those “kawaii” (cute) flowers”.
+Referring to a major motif in his work.